The Saberdyne FAQ:

 What is the wait time?

 This is the most asked question in the saber community.
 Having been a part of the scene for a while, Saberdyne Industries have decided to do runs of our sabers.
 We feel that it is unfair for the consumer to wait months for a product they have paid for.
 We will do these runs on a by demand basis.
 By not taking orders, we can ensure a quality product unaffected by the pressure of order back logs.
-A run release will be announced a week out of the Saberdyne Facebook page, with a reminder the Friday before the Monday release.
-Stock will go on sale at 12pm Australian Eastern Time and it will be on a first come, first serve basis.
+Head over to the Saberdyne Saber Shop to find out how to order, or come to one of the cons to

 What makes your sabers so good?